yuchehuang/Multi-threading/README.md

 <br/>
 ![alt text](https://github.com/yuchehuang/Multi-threading/blob/master/picture/nxn%20in%20n%5E2%20thread.jpg)

 The other experiment shows the difference of time-comusing by running the same task in different CPU.
-According to the picture below, with a large number of logical cores, it implies more and more threads are allowed to be allocated to each core in the same machine cycle.
+According to the picture below, with a large number of logical cores (Xeon 2155 CPU, with 10 cores 2 physical threads in each core), it implies more and more threads are allowed to be allocated to each core in the same machine cycle.
+Therefore, the executing time can be dereased significantly compared with using intel 8550u (4 cores 2 physical threads in each core)
 <br/>
 ![alt text](https://github.com/yuchehuang/Multi-threading/blob/master/picture/1000x1000_in_n_thread.jpg)